Bounty-Stack/CLoakshot/README.md

 # CLoakshot
-A no-nonsense metadata scrubber for JPEG and PNG images.
+A no-nonsense metadata scrubber for images.
 Automatically purges identifying data and saves sanitized copies for anonymous sharing via Tor or other secure channels.

 Cloakshot is a simple Bash script designed to clean and scrub metadata from image files.
 It's especially useful for removing sensitive metadata (e.g., EXIF data) from images before uploading them to privacy-focused networks like Tor or for anyone looking to protect their privacy.